packard910/Open-Source-Society-CS/README.md

-# OSS University Computer Science Program
+# OSS University Computer Science

 This is the repository for my [Open Source Society University Computer Science program](https://github.com/open-source-society/computer-science#about).
 It contains my coursework and projects for the online courses listed below.